 Zimbabwean independence has been characterised by two significant factors: (i) the unity of Mashonaland in its support of Harare’s systemic oppression of Matabeleland, and (ii) Matabeleland’s disquiet and disunity in her fight of Harare’s oppressive regime.
-Suffice to say the outcome has been a devastating loss of socio-political authority in Matabeleland.
+Suffice to say the outcome has been a devastating loss of sociopolitical authority in Matabeleland.

 The revival of the monarchy is among one of the several ideas being mooted in some quarters of the population.
-I respect the history and achievement of our monarchy but I have reservations over the capacity of a revived Nguni monarchy to unify a 21st Matabele nation yet I remain open to a constructive debate about its perceived mandate, its role and the scope of its authority.
+I respect the past, the history and achievement of our monarchy but I have reservations over the capacity of a revived Nguni monarchy to unify a 21st Matabeleland nation yet I remain open to a constructive debate about its perceived mandate, its role and the scope of its authority.

-While there is real potential for a king to bring the nation together, there remains real danger of a monarchy widening schisms in an already broken socio-political environment.
-There are communities for whom the history of the building of the Matabeleland nation evokes negative feelings; these communities may not necessarily view a Nguni king favourably.
-Furthermore, the traditional monarchy is a patriarchy that for others represents an unacceptable values system formulated by men for men.
-The role of women is mainly a supportive, and not a leading one.
+While there is real potential for a king to bring the nation together, there remains real danger of a monarchy further widening schisms in an already broken sociopolitical environment.
+There are communities for whom the history of the building of the Matabeleland nation by the Nguni-led leadership violated their rights and the suggestion of the revival of a Nguni monarchy evokes strong and negative feelings.

 We need to work together to formulate a more acceptable and inclusive traditional leadership.
 I thus, suggest a Collective Head of the Nation to be made primarily of the existing chiefs in the region.
 This would be a committee of equals; a Head of Chiefs and a deputy would be selected annually by the chiefs themselves and the role would be rotated annually.